nelmio/alice/CONTRIBUTING.md

 # Contribution Guide

-This guide is for those who wants to have a better understand on the library internals and how to get started if you want to contribute.
+This guide is for those who wants to have a better understand on the library internals and how to get started to contribute.
+The code and the tests are the best documentation you will find, this guide aims at introducing the higher picture of the library mechanisms only.

 1. [Differences between 2.x and 3.x](#differences-between-2x-and-3x)
 1. [Architecture](#architecture)